-United Soybean Board, four Qualified State Soybean Boards, Iowa Corn Promotion Board and the Soy Transportation Coalition propose funding key supply chain link on the Mississippi River.
+United Soybean Board, four Qualified State Soybean Boards, Iowa Corn Promotion Board and the Soy Transportation Coalition proposed initial funding for key supply chain link on the Mississippi River.

-ST. LOUIS (Nov.
-29, 2021) — To ensure continued and reliable delivery of U.S. soybean exports to customers around the world, the soybean checkoff plans to fund pre-engineering and design work to enhance and maintain Lock and Dam #25 on the Upper Mississippi River — a U.S. infrastructure asset critical for efficient barge traffic.
+ST. LOUIS (Jan.
+25, 2022) — To continue reliable delivery of U.S. soybean exports to customers around the world, in November 2021, the soy checkoff committed to funding pre-engineering and design work to enhance and maintain Lock and Dam #25 on the Upper Mississippi River.
+In January 2022, the U.S. Army Corps of Engineers released the details of projects to receive funding this year.
+Lock and Dam #25 has been selected to receive $732 million for completion of the design and construction work.
+Renovation of this important supply chain link and U.S. infrastructure asset is critical for efficient barge traffic.

 “The river system in the United States is our lifeline and one of U.S. Soy’s biggest advantages over our competitors,” said Meagan Kaiser, USB farmer-leader and soybean farmer from Missouri.
 “It’s vital that our supply chain remain strong and reliable so we can continue to market our products and provide the most sustainable, reliable nutrient source for our customers.
 Soybean farmers understand this, which is why the checkoff is working to modernize U.S. infrastructure and return value back to the farm.”

-United Soybean Board (USB), the Soy Transportation Coalition, Illinois Soybean Association, Iowa Soybean Association, Minnesota Soybean Research and Promotion Council, Missouri Soybean Merchandising Council and Iowa Corn Promotion Board are proposing a $1 million investment to offset pre-engineering and design work expenses required to move the project forward.
+United Soybean Board, the Soy Transportation Coalition, Illinois Soybean Association, Iowa Soybean Association, Minnesota Soybean Research and Promotion Council, Missouri Soybean Merchandising Council and Iowa Corn Promotion Board committed a $1 million investment to offset pre-engineering and design work expenses required to move the project forward.
 A new video from USB explains the cooperative effort.

-If approved for federal funding, the project would be the first under the Navigation and Ecosystem Sustainability Program (NESP).
+Now approved for federal funding, the project is the first under the Navigation and Ecosystem Sustainability Program (NESP).
 NESP is a long-term program, authorized by Congress, to improve and restore the Upper Mississippi River System.
 Primary opportunities of improvement include reducing commercial traffic delays while restoring, protecting and enhancing the environment.

 Lock and Dam #25 is one of seven existing locks specified by NESP for improvements.
 These existing locks, constructed in the 1930s, experience significant delays due to the single 600-foot lock chambers that raise and lower vessels moving from one water level to another.
 The 600-foot chambers require 1,200-foot barges to be disconnected and double-locked, significantly slowing delivery of U.S. grain commodities.